 How effectively a gutter guard captures rainwater (and filters debris) is a result of its design, from the radius of the nosing to the size of the slots or perforations that admit water.
 Its performance is affected not just by the weather conditions but also by the roof’s material and slope.
 Most solid-top gutter covers are great at rejecting leaves but marginal at preventing runoff overshoot in a major downpour.

 These gutter covers can also be seriously problematic when it comes to snow and ice.
-Solid gutter guards are infamous for producing massive icicles.
+Solid leaf guards are infamous for producing massive icicles.
 And snow buildup along roof edges can break away from the aluminum covers when the weather warms.
 If you live in a region where this may be a problem, be sure to investigate how the particular system you’re considering performs in snowy conditions.

 Gutter Guard Affordability